Xhevahir2002/Personal_Projects/PROGRAMMING & SCRIPTING/VISUAL BASIC/READ ME FIRST.md

 - [x] **Step 2**: Press the "." keyboard button.
 You'll be navigated to web VS Code version
 - [x] **Step 3**: Right click on "SuperMarket_Points" folder and then select "Download".
 > [!CAUTION]
 > Do not select any folder like "Desktop", "Downloads" or "Documents" because won't let you download the folder.
-Instead make a new folder everywhere (including 3 above folders) and download it there.
+Instead make a new folder anywhere (including 3 above folders) and download it there.
 - [x] **Step 4**: Open "SuperMarket_Points.sln" with "Microsoft Visual Studio 2022" (or "Microsoft Visual Studio 2019") and run the code by pressing "F5".